CrumpLab/O_C-MINERVA/README.md

 This is a copy of the Hemisphere suite, and I'm trying to learn how to code modules for hemisphere, many thanks to Jason Justian for this codebase!

+At the moment I am blogging about learning to code for hemisphere over here <https://crumplab.github.io/blogposts/7_28_20_OC/7_28_20_OC.html>.

 ### firmware: